Managing Project Load File Import Templates

 • You may want to supply a mapping entry to the Digital Reef filename field to ensure that you see the expected filename.

 • You cannot provide mapping entries to the following fields (listed under the appropriate properties): contentmd5, docext, filemd5, and filetype.
-See the section Mapping Needed to Preserve Families for restrictions concerning the mapping of family related fields.
+For restrictions concerning the mapping of family-related fields, see Mapping Needed to Preserve Families .

 Viewing Load File Source Information